jazzband/django-push-notifications/README.rst

 	# Send a notification message
 	fcm_device.send_message("This is a message")

-	# Send a notification message with additionnal payload
+	# Send a notification message with additional payload
 	fcm_device.send_message("This is a enriched message", extra={"title": "Notification title", "icon": "icon_ressource"})

 	# Send a notification message with additionnal payload (alternative syntax)